 - it's six weeks since you gave notice

-We'll take enforcement action against anyone who begins demolition work without giving the correct notice, or who doesn't comply with any of the conditions set by us.
+We'll take enforcement action against anyone who begins demolition work without giving the correct notice.
+We'll also take action if you don't comply with any of the conditions set by us.

 This could result in a fine of up to £2500 and a criminal conviction.

-You can find more information and legislation on demolition in the following:
+You can find more information and guidance on demolition in the following: